This overview of budget backpacking Laos covers:

 My overview of backpacking Laos:

-Backpacking Laos was everything I expected it to be, it was just as Anthony Bourdain had showed me on his documentary.
+Backpacking Laos was everything I expected it to be, it was just as Anthony Bourdain had shown me on his documentary.
 But yet it still surprised me, there was still a culture shock, and it was the next step in my backpacking education.

 The things I had learnt in Thailand bode well for me through Laos, things like haggling and not expecting amazing western food.
 (There are times you just want a burger or a pizza)

 It’s quite difficult to put into words how I felt while backpacking Laos; this is a country I just connected with.
 There are some countries you go to and you feel one with that country like your body is in sync with it and Laos was that for me.
-Yes I had an amazing time doing activities there but some countries it’s not about what you see or do, it’s just about how you feel at that time.
+Yes, I had an amazing time doing activities there but some countries it’s not about what you see or do, it’s just about how you feel at that time.
 I don’t think there is another country where I’ve felt as calm in, even though it wasn’t a smooth ride.
 I was just as relaxed as the country.

 Some of my highlights: